bitrise-io/devcenter/_articles/tips-and-tricks/optimize-your-build-times.md

 (as every build runs in a brand new, clean Virtual Machine, as descibed in [Code Security](/getting-started/code-security/)), but subsequent Xcode steps can use the build cache of the previous Xcode step(s), reducing the compilation time of the step.

+## Disable the symbol indexing process

+The process of indexing aims to offer code completion suggestions and to jump between symbols and their definitions.
+As this process is useless in case of CI build it is safe to disable it.

+Setting `COMPILER_INDEX_STORE_ENABLE=NO` in the `.xcconfig` file disables indexing.
+Because you may not want to bypass indexing outside of CI, a dedicated `.xcconfig` file should be used for it.
+Otherwise a script could handle it using a tool like [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) to update the `.xcconfig` file.

 ## Other

 __Feel free to suggest other ways of optimization!__